 - Burn a disc using the AutoPlay window. - 1.
 Ensure that the disc is played automatically. - a.
-Click the Start button to open the Start menu. - b.
-Click Settings → Devices → AutoPlay. - c.
-Select or turn on Use AutoPlay for all media and devices. - 2.
+Type AutoPlay in the Windows search box and then press Enter. - b.
+Turn on Use AutoPlay for all media and devices. - 2.
 Insert a recordable disc into the optical drive that supports recording.
 The AutoPlay window opens. - 3.
-Follow the instructions on the screen. - Burn a disc using Windows Media® Player. - 1.
+Follow the instructions on the screen. - Burn a disc using Windows Media[®] Player. - 1.
 Insert a recordable disc into the optical drive that supports recording. - 2.
 Open Windows Media Player.
-See "Accessing a program on your computer" on page 50. - 3.
-Follow the instructions on the screen. - Burn a disc from an ISO file.

-- 1. Insert a recordable disc into the optical drive that supports recording.
+See "Accessing a program on your computer" on page 47. - 3.
+Follow the instructions on the screen. - Burn a disc from an ISO file. - 1.
+Insert a recordable disc into the optical drive that supports recording.

-- 2. Double-click the ISO file.

-- 3. Follow the instructions on the screen.
+- 2. Double-click the ISO file. - 3.
+Follow the instructions on the screen.